-This is a one-year add-on course for those who have completed either the Certificate in Applied Management or its equivalent.
-The programme is offered by the College and leads to a QQI Award Level 6 (higher education and training) on the NFQ.
-This course will be of interest to those managers and supervisors who wish to earn a nationally recognised award and deepen their understanding of management theory.
+This is a one-year add-on programme for those who have completed either the Certificate in Applied Management or its equivalent.
+The programme is offered by the College and leads to a major QQI award; Level 6 (higher education and training) on the NFQ.
+This programme will be of interest to those managers and supervisors who wish to earn a nationally recognised award and deepen their understanding of management theory.